Neelaksh-Singh/market_data_engine/README.md

 # Market Data Engine
-Low-latency system that consumes live market data from Databento, passes it through a lock-free ring buffer, and processes it in a separate thread to compute a simple real-time statistic.
+Low-latency system that consumes historical market data from Databento, passes it through a lock-free ring buffer, and processes it in a separate thread to compute a simple real-time statistic.

 ## Features